Breast Cancer Robocalls May Be Taking Advantage of Your Soft Spot

 What Else Can DoNotPay Do?

 DoNotPay can do a lot of things.
 If you are struggling with paying bills, contesting a speeding ticket, or getting an appointment at the DMV, this fantastic app can come to your rescue.
 Even if you would just like to lower your bills, DoNotPay can be of assistance.
-The app uses AI to help people who can’t get proper legal advice.
+The app uses AI to help people who can’t get proper advice.

 - Getting refunds for delayed or canceled flights